17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • Routing forms that direct prospects to the right session type

-• Integrations with Zoom, Google Meet, Stripe, and 700+ apps via Zapier
+• Integrations with Zoom, Google Meet, Stripe, and hundreds of apps via Zapier

-Pricing: Free for 1 event type with 1 calendar.
-Standard at $10/user/month.
-Teams at $16/user/month adds routing and round-robin.
+Pricing: Free for 1 event type with 1 connected calendar.
+Standard at $12/user/month (annual billing around $10/user/month).
+Teams at $20/user/month or $16/user/month billed annually; Teams seats 31 and beyond get tier discounts.
+Enterprise pricing is custom.

 Best for: Coaches who already have their CRM, invoicing, and contracts handled elsewhere and need best-in-class scheduling as a standalone module.

 Tradeoff: Calendly only schedules.
 It does not manage clients, send invoices, handle contracts, or deliver content.
 Every other operational category requires a separate tool.
-For coaches building a practice from scratch, starting with Calendly means you will inevitably add 3-4 more tools.
+For coaches building a practice from scratch, starting with Calendly usually means you will add three or four more tools within the first year.

 10. Zoom: Essential Video Platform for Virtual Sessions